simonmichael/hledger/doc/AI.md

 Probably when old chat logs get cleaned up or deleted, ccusage no longer shows data for those.

 `just h ccusage` shows some related report scripts in the Justfile.
-At the start of april, on my machine they show the following.
+At the start of april, on my machine they showed the following.
 I don't know why the numbers are so much lower than the ones from platform.claude.com.

 ```